You are here:

 Visual Arts Entries

-All winning entries and honorable mentions in both the writing and visual arts categories are published in a university-sponsored literary magazine, with the winning visual arts entry serving as the magazine’s cover image.
+All winning entries and honorable mentions in both the writing and visual arts categories are published in Tapestries, a university-sponsored literary magazine, with the winning visual arts entry serving as the magazine’s cover image.
+Tapestries reflects the broad creative talents of the university’s burgeoning writers and artists.
 Any currently enrolled SFU undergraduate may submit writing or artwork for the Gunard Berry Carlson Writing Contest.
 For more information regarding contest guidelines and submission procedures, please e-mail Dr. Brennan Thomas at email@example.com or call 471-1111.